Remember when the main gin garnish debate was whether lemon or lime was the better option?

 Add a touch of exoticism to your G&T with a few lemongrass stalks (strip away the tough exterior layers to reveal the tender and fragrant core).
 Complement with a handful of coriander for an extra dose of freshness.

-Grapefruit may be the most delicious citrus fruit of all in a G&T: you’ve got sweetness, acidity, and a hint of bitterness that perfectly plays off your tonic.
+Grapefruit may be the most delicious citrus fruit of all in a G&T (after lime, of course): you’ve got sweetness, acidity, and a hint of bitterness that perfectly plays off your tonic.

 Strawberry isn’t just a delicious gin garnish on its own – it also plays well with a number of other ingredients, from basil and pepper to elderflower and mint.
 Choose your own combination – there are no wrong answers.

 Gin and tonic garnishes don’t get much more British than rhubarb (paired with London Dry Gin, naturally).
-Fruity, with a touch of tartness, it’s a natural in a G&T. Take a vegetable peeler to your rhubarb stalk for beautiful crimson ribbons that you can swirl along the inside of your glass.
+Fruity, with a touch of tartness, it’s a natural in a G&T. Take a vegetable peeler to your rhubarb stalk for beautiful crimson ribbons that you can swirl along the inside of your glass, like in a London Calling cocktail.

 What about a garnish that also doubles as a cooling agent (and which won’t lead to over-dilution)?
 We love swapping out a bit of ice for frozen peach wedges in our summery G&Ts.